Combine and conquer: model averaging for out-of-distribution forecasting: Case studies

-The NL and DFT models were coded and estimated using Apollo \citep[cf.][]{hess_palma_apollo}, while the MLP and XGB models were implemented in Python using the SciKit-learn \citep{pedregosa2011scikit} and XGBoost \citep{Chen:2016:XST:2939672.2939785} libraries respectively.
-A hyperparameter search was conducted for both models to optimise their performance.
+The NL and DFT models were coded and estimated using Apollo \citep[cf.][]{hess_palma_apollo}, while the MLP and XGB models were implemented in Python.
+The MLP is implemented in PyTorch \citep{pedregosa2011scikit} using a custom to handle the availability conditions, while the XGBoost model is implemented directly with the \texttt{xgboost} package \citep{Chen:2016:XST:2939672.2939785}.

+For the two data-driven models, a hyperparameter grid search was conducted to optimise performance.
+We used a 5-fold Grouped cross-validation procedure to account for the panel structure of the data (see Table \ref{tab:hyperparamspaces}).

-For the MLP, the hyperparameter search considered the number of hidden layers, the number of nodes per layer, the learning rate, and the L2 regularisation strength.
-The number of hidden layers and nodes per layer influences the model’s capacity to learn complex patterns, while the learning rate controls how quickly the model updates its weights during training.
-L2 regularisation helps prevent overfitting by penalising large weight values.
+For MLP, the number of hidden layers and nodes per layer influences the model’s capacity to learn complex patterns, while the batch size affects the stability and efficiency of the gradient updates.
+The learning rate controls how quickly the model updates its weights during training, while the L2 regularisation helps prevent overfitting by penalising large weight values.
 Since the best-performing hyperparameters were highly similar across both datasets, we opted to use a single configuration.
-The best-performing configuration found was two hidden layers with 30 nodes each, a learning rate of 0.001, and an L2 regularisation strength of 0.1.
-Because each training run of an MLP can yield slightly different outcomes, we trained the model 100 times using the best-performing configuration and averaged their predictions to account for this variability.
+The best-performing configuration found was two hidden layers with 30 nodes each, a learning rate of 0.001, a batch size of 250 and an L2 regularisation strength of 0.